 - Cramping in the legs

-First off, these symptoms usually only occur within the first week of starting Keto and if you keep sticking with the diet, they will subside quickly.
+The good news is that these symptoms usually only occur within the first week of starting Keto, and if you stick with the diet, they will subside quickly.

 1. Supplement With BHB’s

-The first thing I recommend taking is a product called BHB, or exogenous ketones.
-What this does is it puts your body in a simulated version of ketosis.
-Literally, you drink the drink, it tastes amazing, and within about 20 to 30 minutes your blood ketone levels go up just like it would happen in your body if you had been fasting for a few days or if you’ve been keto for a long time.
+The first thing I recommend taking is a product called BHB's, or exogenous ketones.
+Taking BHB's puts your body in a simulated version of ketosis.
+Literally, you drink the drink (it tastes amazing) and within about 20 to 30 minutes your blood ketone levels go up just like it would happen in your body if you had been fasting for a few days or if you’ve been keto for a long time.

 But most importantly, BHB’s also contain electrolytes, sodium, potassium, and magnesium which help to rebalance your electrolyte levels, ridding you of those terrible headaches.